Maggie Cheung: 2005–present: Reduced work and retirement

 In July 2011, she was awarded a doctor honoris causa at the University of Edinburgh.
 Cheung retired from acting in 2013 and has since kept a low profile.
-In November, at the kind invitation of director Hou Hsiao-hsien, Maggie Cheung returned to the ceremony where she won the best actress award for the first time as the ambassador of the 50th Golden Horse Award, and has never attended any award ceremony since then.
+In November, at the kind invitation of director Hou Hsiao-hsien, Cheung returned to the ceremony where she won the Best Actress award for the first time as the ambassador of the 50th Golden Horse Award, and has never attended any award ceremony since then.

-In April, 2014, the 33rd Hong Kong Film Awards screened the theme short film "Light and Shadow of the Times" edited by Maggie Cheung.
-The short film briefly described the development of Hong Kong films with the background of major historical events in contemporary Hong Kong.
+In April, 2014, the 33rd Hong Kong Film Awards screened the short film Light and Shadow of the Times, which was edited by Cheung.
+The short film briefly described the development of Hong Kong films, with the background of major historical events in contemporary Hong Kong.

+In 2016, the Academy Film Archives and David Bordwell launched the "Maggie Cheung: Center Stage" retrospective series.
+Hailed as a classic icon of Chinese cinema, she has a body of work spanning East and West, blending classical charm with modern transnational elegance, and is internationally recognized as an iconic symbol of contemporary Chinese femininity.
 In 2017, she was invited to become a voting member of the Academy of Motion Picture Arts and Sciences (Oscar).

-On April 17, 2024, just as the "100-day countdown to the Paris Olympic Games" and "the 60th anniversary of the establishment of diplomatic relations between China and France", Maggie Cheung was invited by the state to act as the ambassador of the "China-France Badminton Charity Festival" and attend the event together with Juliette Binoche.
+On April 17, 2024, just as the "100-day countdown to the Paris Olympic Games" and "the 60th anniversary of the establishment of diplomatic relations between China and France", Maggie Cheung was invited by the state to act as the ambassador of the "China-France Badminton Charity Festival" and attend the event together with Juliette Binoche.In September of the same year, the British Film Institute (BFI) held a large-scale solo film retrospective of Maggie Cheung in London, in commemoration of the 20th anniversary of her retirement from acting and her 60th birthday.
+The institute commented, "Her body of work is impressively diverse, and she is one of the most brilliant stars in the film industry."